manofstick/Cistern.ValueLinq/README.md

 In the tradition of [Kevin Montrose's LinqAF](https://github.com/kevin-montrose/LinqAF), a version of Linq that has minimal allocations.
 (Another rendition on this there is [@reegeek's StructLinq](https://github.com/reegeek/StructLinq)).

+NOTE THAT THIS A WIP; NOT ALL OPERATORS ARE SUPPORTED (ALTHOUGH THEY ALL "WORK" BECAUSE THEY ARE PATCHED TO SYSTEM.LINQ)

 So given that there area already a couple of version of a value based linq, what does this one bring to the table?

 - Easy conversion from `System.Linq` (just change the using declaration)